Jendnice/To_Have_And_To_Honeymoon/README.md

 ![To-Have-and-to-Honeymoon-screenshot-23cdee2bb5a6c7e73.png](https://www.pastepic.xyz/images/2020/01/19/To-Have-and-to-Honeymoon-screenshot-23cdee2bb5a6c7e73.png)

-_To Have and to Honeymoon_ provides an elegant and seamless way to compare travel locations for future honeymooners.
+_To Have and to Honeymoon_ provides an elegant and seamless way for future honeymooners to compare travel locations.
 By allowing users to add locations, and experiences within those locations in a clean and engaging design, users can highlight the areas they're most interested in enjoying for their once-in-a-lifetime trip.

 ## Getting started